matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 ```

 So how do we make things easy?
 Because I am not saying easy is bad.
 I am saying two parts of easy are really straightforward.
-If you you
+If you
 wanted to make something near, like in your tool kit, just choose to
 use it.
 You want to start using a new thing that is novel?
 I mean
 you do have to get over the fact that it may not be something you have
 used before.
 It may not be in your tool set.
-It may not be what your
+It may be not what your
-friends use, or what your company has approved for use yet.
-But you
+friends use, or your company has approved for use yet.
+But you can do
-can do that.
+that.
 You can get it.

-The other thing you can do is you can become familiar with it.
+The other thing you can do is: you can become familiar with it.
 You
 can learn about new things.
 You can read books.
 If you want
 everything to be familiar, you will never learn anything new.
 You
 have to break out of that.
 But you can do that.
 That is all in your